Srinivasants114/HackerNewsAPITests/README.md

 Tests can be found under the folder structure src/test/java/RestAssuredAPITest

-With Testng we can execute each test can be executed by clicking on the run icon next to the method or Kickoff all the tests by clicking on the run icon next to the class RestAssuredAPITest
+With Testng each test can be executed by clicking on the run icon next to the method or Kickoff all the tests by clicking on the run icon next to the class RestAssuredAPITest

-After the tests are executed, the html can be found under the folder src/test/resources
+After the tests are executed, the html report can be found under the folder src/test/resources
-Right click -> Open in -> browser -> chrome
+Right click on the html file -> Open in -> browser -> chrome

-Logs cane be found under logs/app.log
+Logs can be be found under logs/app.log